 Hospital and medical facilities in Samoa are limited and medical evacuation may be required in serious cases.
 Local pharmacies have a limited range of medical supplies, and travellers should bring sufficient medication for their entire visit.
-To receive medical services you may be required to pay in advance and provide a deposit if hospitalised.
+To receive medical services in Samoa, you may be required to pay in advance and provide a deposit if hospitalised.
 Medical evacuation by air ambulance to Australia or New Zealand is extremely expensive.
 Evacuations using commercial airlines may be delayed during Australian and New Zealand school holiday periods when flights are often heavily booked.

 There are no hyperbaric chambers on any of the islands for treatment of scuba diving related injuries.
 Serious cases of decompression sickness are evacuated to the nearest treatment centre in Suva, Fiji, or Auckland, New Zealand.
-All registered dive companies carry basic treatment equipment to meet PADI standards.
+Both registered dive companies in Samoa carry basic treatment equipment to meet PADI standards.

 On 9 August 2014, the Samoan Ministry of Health confirmed an outbreak of Chikungunya virus in Samoa which is ongoing.
 Outbreaks of the mosquito-borne illness dengue fever also occur in Samoa.
 It is strongly recommended you take precautions against being bitten by mosquitoes, including using insect repellent, wearing long, loose fitting, light-coloured clothing and ensuring your accommodation is mosquito proof.
 For further information see the World Health Organization's factsheets on dengue fever and Chikungunya virus